 - Build toward a climax.
 The last line should conclusion earlier thoughts.
 Often, the conclusion has a surprise or turn.

-One possible format:
+Here is one possible format:

 Line 1: Title Noun.